ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-landingpage.rst

 Rangefinders (landing page)
 ===========================

-Copter/Plane/Rover support a number of different rangefinders including Maxbotix Sonar and Pulsed Light LED range finders.
-Rangefinders are used to provide precise altitude information when close to the ground and/or provide proximity sensing for object avoidance.
+Copter/Plane/Rover support a number of different rangefinders including Lidars (which use lasers or infra-red beams for distance measurements) and Sonars (which use ultrasonic sound), and also includes Maxbotix Sonar and Pulsed Light LED range finders.
+These devices can be used for measuring distance near to  the ground for precision landings and altitude control, water depth, or object distance as proximity sensors for avoiding objects.

+360 degree Lidars are typically used in object avoidance as proximity sensors.
+While multiple 1D (single dimensional) sensors can be used for proximity detection.

 [site wiki="plane"]
 .. tip::